omenking/Valorant-eSports-Manager/journal/technical-uncertainty.md

 Here are possible GenAI costs:
 - Token costs for LLMs
+    - How do we track input and ouput tokens?
+    - How much will our chats generally cost in tokens for our use-case?
 - Real-time inference cost
 - Training-time cost
 - Custom Model inference cost?